RAF Cosford: RAF Museum Cosford

 The site is also home to the Aerospace Museum, which is a branch of the Royal Air Force Museum.
 Amongst the large collection of military aircraft is a unique collection of research and development aircraft, including one of two existing examples of the TSR2, a multi-role combat aircraft, controversially scrapped by the Wilson Government and still a point of discussion within the RAF.

 The Cold War Exhibition was opened on 7 February 2007 by former prime minister Baroness Thatcher and HRH Princess Anne.
 Exhibits include the only collection of three V bombers (Valiant, Victor and Vulcan) in the same place in the world.

 RAF Cosford Air Show

-The Cosford Air Show is now the only Royal Air Force air show that is officially supported by the Royal Air Force in the United Kingdom, following the closure of RAF Leuchars and the runway resurfacing at RAF Waddington.
-The latter events led to the ending of air shows at those stations.
+The Cosford Air Show is now the only Royal Air Force (RAF) air show that is officially supported by the Royal Air Force in the United Kingdom, following the closure of RAF Leuchars, and the runway resurfacing at RAF Waddington.
+The latter events led to the ending of air shows at those RAF stations.
 The event at RAF Cosford regularly hosts flying and static displays which attract more than 50,000 people.